A collaborative digital edition of the Palatine Anthology and its many truths.

 My initial engagement with and understanding of the expanded practices of Conceptual writing is situated within a particular geography — Denendeh, or the Northwest Territories of Canada — during the proposed Mackenzie Valley Gas Project hearings held throughout the territory.
 The purpose of the proposed pipeline was to pump natural gas from Arctic Ocean reserves south across the entire territory to Alberta, where it would fuel the production of tar sands oil.
 Many considered the project to be “basin-opening,” meaning that it would serve as a main artery for dozens, if not hundreds, of smaller pipelines that would tap into it, accelerating the infectious spread of Alberta’s boom-and-bust petro-economics throughout the North. [...]

-Questions on the status of the author in digital era constitute a major social issue that concerns communities of writers and readers.
-Since authors are the authority, how can we rethink the process of validation and legitimization of literary contents published online today?
+Questions relating to the author in the digital era constitute a major social issue that concerns entire communities of writers and readers.
+Since authors are the authority, how can we rethink the process of validation and legitimization of literary content published online today?

 The journal Sens Public was founded in 2003 by Gérard Wormser in France and has been housed at the University of Montreal since 2012 under the direction of its editor, Marcello Vitali-Rosati.

 This paper is the result of eight years of work on the concept of editorialization that was done in the context of the international seminar “Écritures numériques et éditorialisation”, which I have been co-organizing with Nicolas Sauret since 2008.
 I propose a definition of editorialization as the set of dynamics that produce and structure digital space.
 These dynamics can be understood as the interactions of individual and collective actions within a particular digital environment.
 Starting from this definition I try to describe how authority works in digital space.